AVER343/evalaunch/docs/DataSchemas.md

 ## JSON Schemas, Data Utilities, and Mock API Usage

 ### Overview
-The eVALaunche website uses local JSON files for data storage, simulating an API for easy future migration to a CMS or database backend.
+The eVaLaunche website uses local JSON files for data storage, simulating an API for easy future migration to a CMS or database backend.

 ### Data Architecture